pdf-raku/PDF-raku/README.md

 my $new-body = "\n" ~ $writer.write( :$body );
 ```

-# Opening and saving PDF files.
+# Opening and saving PDF files via PDF::Object::Doc

-- `my $reader = PDF::Reader.open("mydoc.pdf" :repair)`
+- `my $doc = PDF::Object::Doc.open("mydoc.pdf" :repair)`
  Opens an input `PDF` (or `FDF`) document.
--- The `:repair` option causes the reader to perform a full
-scan, ignoring the cross reference index and stream lengths.
-This can be handy if the PDF document has been edited
+  - `:repair` causes the reader to perform a full scan, ignoring the cross reference index and stream lengths.
+This can be handy if the PDF document has been hand-edited.
-by hand.

-- `$reader.update`
+- `$doc.update`
-This performs an incremental update to an indexed `PDF` documents (not applicable to
+This performs an incremental update to the input pdf, which must be indexed `PDF` (not applicable to
-PDF's opened with `:repair`, unindexed FDF or JSON files).
+PDF's opened with `:repair`, FDF or JSON files).
 A new section is appended to the PDF that
 contains only updated and newly created objects.
 This method can be used as a fast and efficient way to make
 small updates to a large existing PDF document.

-- `$reader.save-as("mydoc-2.pdf", :compress, :rebuild)`
+- `$doc.save-as("mydoc-2.pdf", :compress, :rebuild)`
 Saves a new document, including any updates.
 Options:
--- `:compress` - compress objects for minimal size
+  - `:compress` - compress objects for minimal size
--- `:!compress` - uncompress objects for human redability
+  - `:!compress` - uncompress objects for human redability
--- `:rebuild` - discard any unreferenced objects. reunumber remaing objects

-It may be a good idea to rebuild a PDF, if it's been incrementally updated a number of times.
+  - `:rebuild` - discard any unreferenced objects. reunumber remaing objects.
+It may be a good idea to rebuild a PDF Document, that's been incrementally updated a number of times.

-- `$reader.save-as("mydoc.json", :compress, :rebuild)`
-- my $reader2 = `$reader.open("mydoc.json")`
+- `my $doc2 = $doc.open("mydoc.json")`
 Documents can also be saved and restored from an intermediate `JSON` format.
 This can
 be handy for debugging, analysis and/or ad-hoc patching of PDF files.
 Beware that
 saving and restoring to `JSON` is somewhat slower than save/restore to `PDF`.

-- `my $serializer = PDF::Storage::Serializer.new;
-   $serializer.save-as("mynewdoc.pdf", $doc, :$type, :$version, :$compress)`
-This method is used to create a new PDF from scratch. $doc is the document root object, usually subclassed from `PDF::Object::Doc`.
--- `:trailer-dict` contains `Root` plus any additional entries to be included in the trailer dict, e.g. `ID` and `Info`.
-Note:
-`Prev` and `First` are automatically generated during serialization.
--- `:type` is `PDF` (default) or `FDF`
--- `:version` is PDF version; Default: `1.3`
--- `:compress` can be be True, False or Mu (discretionary)

 # DOM builder classes